bartfeenstra/betty/README.md

 sources, and citations, add a `betty:privacy` attribute to any of these types, with a value of `private` to explicitly declare the data always private or `public` to declare the data always public.
 Any other value will leave the privacy undecided, as well as person records marked public using Gramps' built-in privacy selector.
-In such cases, the `betty.privatizer.Privatizer` extension may decide if the data is public or private.
+In such cases, the `betty.extension.Privatizer` extension may decide if the data is public or private.

 #### Dates